Catie's Story

 It took two years of evaluation by experts, including those working in the rare diseases unit at the National Institute of Health, before Catie's mystery was solved.
 The unimaginable had occurred: SCA 17, a rare dominant genetic disorder that has not manifested itself in us or any of our relatives, insinuated itself into our family.
 There is no known cure.

-06-Catie-and-Brian-smThe awkward gait in college was followed in just a year with the need for a walker.
+6_CatieBrianThe awkward gait in college was followed in just a year with the need for a walker.
 One year after that, Catie needed a wheel chair to navigate crowds and long distances.
-Now Catie is confined to a wheel chair, no longer speaks and lives at home.
-She has a care giver with her during week days to feed her and manage the basic functions of life.
-Once a voracious reader, Catie now has difficulty comprehending written information and is increasingly experiencing upsetting delusions.
+Catie was confined to a wheel chair, no longer able to speak, living at home.
+She had a care giver with her during week days to feed her and manage the basic functions of life.
+Once a voracious reader, Catie now had difficulty comprehending written information and was increasingly experiencing upsetting delusions.
 Among the worst traits of this disease is the inability to predict the speed and scope of its progression.
-In Catie's situation, it has been extremely fast.
+In Catie’s situation, it had been extremely fast.

-07-Lake-Family_08.17.08-smAs Catie's disease sapped her, Catie's sister, Liz, a gifted artist, discovered a source of solace for Catie - drawing.
-The logo for the MINDlink Foundation, which remarkably resembles a brain, was drawn by Catie a year ago without any idea of its future use.
+7_CatieLizBajaAs Catie’s disease sapped her, Catie’s sister, Liz, a gifted artist, discovered a source of solace for Catie – drawing.
+The logo for the MINDlink Foundation, which remarkably resembles a brain, was drawn by Catie without any idea of its future use.

 Through Catie's adversity we have gotten to know an incredible group of people who have enriched our lives immeasurably.
 Among the many are Dr. Margaret Timmons, formerly of NIH, whose persistence led to the diagnosis; Dr. Jeremy Schmahmann, Catie's neurologist, who heads the Laboratory for Neuroanatomy and Cerebellar Neurobiology at Massachusetts General Hospital and who is leading the research effort we are helping fund; and many admirable victims of ataxia and their families through the Chesapeake Chapter of the National Ataxia Foundation.